What’s inside:

 The Item Master is king in inventory management, driving the whole supply chain process.
 Each item entered into the system at the POU then has its SKU checked against the item list, and once matched, the supply chain flows.

-But trunk stock presents off-contract and non-file data issues.
+But trunk stock inventory presents off-contract and non-file data issues.

 It does not appear on the Item Master and has no prior data trail.